kgateway-dev/kgateway/docs/content/installation/advanced_configuration/vault_secrets.md

    * Remove the existing `kubernetesSecretSource`, `vaultSecretSource`, or `directorySecretSource` field, which directs the gateway to use secret stores other than Vault.
    * Add the `secretOptions` section with a Kubernetes source and a Vault source specified to enable secrets to be read from both Kubernetes and Vault.
    * Add the `refreshRate` field to configure the polling rate at which we watch for changes in Vault secrets and the local filesystem of where Gloo Edge runs.

+   {{< notice note >}}
+   If you specify both a Kubernetes and Vault secret source in your Settings resource, the Kubernetes secret is looked up first.
+Keep in mind that when you specify multiple secret sources, the name and namespace of each secret must be unique to avoid unanticipated behavior.
+   {{< /notice >}}

    {{< highlight yaml "hl_lines=16-27" >}}
    apiVersion: gloo.solo.io/v1
    kind: Settings